ironikerine/ironikerine.github.io/courses/material-mechanics.md

 ---
 layout: page
-title: "AEA0164: Mechanics of Materials in Architecture and Buildings"
+title: "Mechanics of Materials in Architecture and Buildings"
 ---

 # Course Information